michael-s-downs/thethingineed/README.md

     }
     ```

-- List the Elasticsearch indices, grouping the models by each index (GET)
+- list_indices (GET)

-    Used to list Elasticsearch indices, grouping models under each index.
+    This endpoint is used to list Elasticsearch indices, grouping models under each index.

     URL: https://**\<deploymentdomain\>**/retrieve/list_indices